epixinvites/epixinvites.github.io/arch.md

     - PKGBUILD

 ### Installing Arch
+Do not expect support in channels intended for official Arch installs, if you want the official installation guide its [here](https://wiki.archlinux.org/index.php/Installation_guide)

 I assume that you know what you are doing before continuing, don't blame me if anything goes wrong.
 As they said, garbage in garbage out, the computer will return you what you told it to do, so theres no need to point fingers at anyone.

 **The only prerequisites is a Arch Linux bootable media**